 When I visited Heidelberg Castle in 1998, I was immediately reminded of Rondo of Blood.
 Specifically, the first stage with the burning town and the soundtrack Bloodlines playing in the background.

 Going by the picture above, wouldn’t other Castlevania players experience the same?
 Notably, Heidelberg is also famous for the huge Heidelberg Tun, the largest wine barrel in the world.
 That and the nearby pharmacy museum both make for perfect Castlevania stages.

 12. Hohenzollern Castle, Germany

-For Castlevania players, visiting Hohenzollern Castle would be akin to visiting a Castlevania theme park, one that comes with stately fortification, clock towers, and historical courtyards.
-At the same time, such a visit would also be a glimpse into the conceptualization of the franchise.
-From the picture above, I'm sure it isn't too hard to see what inspired Konami developers to develop this series beloved by gamers for over 30 years.
+For Castlevania players, visiting Hohenzollern Castle is also akin to visiting a Castlevania theme park, one that comes with stately fortification, clock towers, and historical courtyards.
+At the same time, any visit would also be a glimpse into the conceptualization of the franchise.
+From the picture above, I'm sure it isn’t too hard to see what inspired Konami developers to develop this series beloved by gamers for over 30 years.